Terms and Conditions

 (f) To provide us with originals or copies of all Inland Revenue statements of account, PAYE coding notices, notices of assessment, letters and other communications received from the Inland Revenue to enable us to deal with them as required within their allocated time limits;

-(G) Penalties and surcharges may apply if you miss deadlines, which we are sorry but cannot be held laible for.
+(G) Penalties and surcharges may apply if you miss deadlines, which we are sorry but cannot be held liable for.

 Please note that our fees are payable before we complete our work, on a monthly basis or as agreed before we submit tax returns or complete any set of accounts etc. Our services are charged on an annual basis and the monthly payments will be still due in arrears for any set of accounts done early on in the year.
-In the event of more than one years worth of accounts being prepared in a 12 or 24 month period each set of accounts will count as a full years worth of accounts that will be due individually.
-We will charge an agreed fee + VAT (if applicable).
-Also please not that these fees will be reviewed annually and may be subject to minimum increase in line with inflation.
+In the event of more than one years worth of accounts / tax returns work being prepared in a 12 or 24 month period each set of accounts will count as a full and seperate 1 year's worth of accounts that will are due to paid for individually as seperate invoiced amounts.
+We will charge an agreed fee + VAT (if applicable) as per our standard fees for such services.
+As an Industry standard you agree that if a refund / payment is paid by HMRC or any other external organisation and into our client account and you have an outstanding balance of payment(s) due for our services then you agree to us deducting our fees in full before transferring the remaining balance to your chosen bank account.
+If no balance remains after our fees are deducted any balances outstanding will still remain payable.
+Also please note that our fees will be reviewed annually and will be subject to a minimum increase in line with inflation each year.

-We require a minimum of one months prior written notice to safely and correctly wind up your services and may refuse to hand over your documents if you have a balance outstanding.
+We require a minimum of one months prior written notice from the client (a third party does not count) to safely and correctly wind up your services and may refuse to hand over your documents if you have a balance outstanding.
+For clients that are paying a month in arears the one month notice period will be an additional amount due on top of the monthly payment and any other part therof.
 Please note we do not automatically issue refunds and/or credit for any accounting work prepaid and subsequently unused.
 This is assessed according to each individual case as circumstances can vary and we may have been working behind the scenes for you, that you may not have been aware about.

 If information from yourself is not provided in time or is incorrect, especially that we have to redo a lot of work, then we reserve the right to make additional charges, which will be advised.
 And, if it turns out that the work involved with your return is more than you originally told us, then again, we reserve the right to charge an increased fee, again as advised.

-We are sorry but a fee agreed at the beginning of the agreement does not cover extra work or dealing with an Inland Revenue investigation or enquiry into your tax affairs, or preparing an opinion (references) on a complex tax calculation.
-Any such type of work will be charged as an additional fee on top of the agreed amount and it may be difficult or impossible to estimate our fees beforehand, as it may require several different tasks and revisions for the authorities are satisfied.
-In such type of cases, to help you, we may wish to set a limit on our charges before our work begins.
-If we agree such a limit, we will inform you as soon as it appears that the limit, may have or, is about to be exceeded.
+We are sorry but a fee agreed at the beginning of the agreement does not cover extra work or dealing with an Inland Revenue investigation or enquiry into your tax affairs, or preparing an accountant's certificate or opinion (references) on a complex tax calculation or work required by external organisations such as HMRC or Companies House for their procedural and legal changes to ensure the client is compliant on going.
+This also includes sending a professional clearance or replying to an external source/accountant/lawyer/etc for information requests/explanations/calculations/investigations/etc. Any such type of work will be charged as an additional fee on top of the agreed amount and it may be difficult or impossible to estimate our fees beforehand, as it may require several different tasks and revisions for the authorities to be satisfied.
+In such cases, to help you, we may wish to set a limit on our charges before our work begins.
+If we agree to such a limit, we will inform you as soon as it appears that the limit, may have or, is about to be exceeded.

 The Limitation of Liability